FlakM/blog/blog-static/content/posts/nixos_rust/03_deployment.md

 ### Host declarative configuration

-The NixOs configuration was inspired by nixos-anywhere [examples](https://github.com/numtide/nixos-anywhere-examples).
+Nixos-anywhere [examples](https://github.com/numtide/nixos-anywhere-examples) inspired the NixOs configuration.
-Entry point to configuration is located in `flake.nix`
+The entry point to the configuration is in a flake.nix

 ```nix
 # flake.nix